 - Technically declined people who do not use WordPress (yet), and

-- Technically declined people who need to use WordPress
+- Technically declined people who will need to use WordPress

 (Technically declined users are your prospects and clients)

-- DYIselfers who learn WordPress to build, manage, and grow their own web presence, and
+- DYIselfers who want to learn WordPress in order to build, manage, and grow their own web presence, and

-- Website developers, web designers, etc. who learn WordPress to help other people build, manage, and grow their web presence
+- Website developers, web designers, etc. who want to learn WordPress to help other people build, manage, and grow their web presence.

 (Technically inclined WordPress DIY users and service sellers)

 We don’t need to be concerned about DIY WordPress users here, as they have the drive and motivation to seek answers for themselves and can easily teach themselves everything they need to know about WordPress from the myriad of WordPress resources that are currently available.

-The main challenge with educating, teaching, and training new WordPress users we need to be concerned about, then, is found in the relationship between technically inclined people who sell WordPress services to technically declined prospects and clients …
+The main challenge with educating, teaching, and training new WordPress users we need to be concerned about, then, is found in the interdependency between technically inclined service sellers and their technically declined prospects and clients …

 (Technically inclined users sell WordPress services to technically declined users!)